seanmking/tradewizard_4/ui-components-reference/implementation-guide.md

 This implementation provides a solid foundation for the Product Classification module in TradeWizard 3.0.
 It follows the architectural principles outlined in the project requirements while providing a clean, maintainable codebase that can be extended as needed.

 The three-panel layout with conversation-driven guidance creates an intuitive user experience that aligns with the project's goals of simplifying export readiness assessment for South African SMEs.
+By following the Tailwind CSS configuration guidance, you'll avoid common pitfalls with color systems and ensure a consistent visual experience.